Episode 4. After all the buildup, finally the awesome arrived, and Miho shows her chops:

 The Volleyball Club performed an awesome ambush on another British tank, hiding in an underground parking lot, and then slowly rising up from behind to deliver a point blank shot.
 Unfortunately, the Matilda's rear armor was sufficiently proof against the weak gun of the Type 89.

-With her allies down, Miho pretty much turns into the moe reincarnation of Zvika Greengold, as she singlehandedly takes downevery single surviving British Matilda despite being outnumbered 4-to-1... sadly, her tank gun didn't do squat to the Churchill.
+With their allies down, Team Anglerfish turn into the moe reincarnations of Zvika Greengold, as they singlehandedly take downevery single surviving British Matilda despite being outnumbered 4-to-1... sadly, their tank gun didn't do squat to the Churchill.

 Hana: "One shell is enough."

-Also in that episode, while Miho is pursuing Pravda's flag tank, the History Club hides their StuG inside a snow bank and ambush the flag tank at point blank range.
-They manage to hide in less than half a minute, drifting the tank 180 degrees to pile snow over them.
+While Team Anglerfish is pursuing Pravda's flag tank, the History Club hides their StuG inside a snow bank and ambushes the flag tank at point blank range.
+They manage to hide it in less than half a minute, helped by drifting the tank 180 degrees to pile snow over themselves.

 Erika: There's an unspoken rule that everyone knows: schools that will just embarrass Tankery stay out of the tournament.